How to manage duplicates in an archive and optionally update the metadata of the archived versions.

 Finally, you can choose how metadata in the files should be handled.
 You can choose to not make any metadata changes, or you may choose from one of the other four available options:

-Update Metadata in archived original with Metadata Macro: Lets you update the metadata in the file found in the index with a custom metadata macro.
-Use the Metadata Macro button below to create the macro you want to apply.
+Update Metadata in archived original with Metadata Macro: You can update the metadata in the file found in the index with a custom metadata macro.
+Use Metadata Macro below to create the macro you want to apply.

 Copy Metadata from input file to archived original: Copies the entire metadata block from the file processed in the channel to the file found in the index, overwriting any information already stored in that file.

-Update Metadata in output file with Metadata Macro: Lets you update the metadata in the file processed in the channel with a custom metadata macro.
-Use the Metadata Macro button below to create the macro you want to apply.
+Update Metadata in output file with Metadata Macro: You can update the metadata in the file processed in the channel with a custom metadata macro. se Metadata Macro below to create the macro you want to apply.

 Copy Metadata from archived original to output file: Copies the entire metadata block from the file found in the index to the file processed in the channel, overwriting any information already stored in that file.

-A note about creating metadata macros: When creating macros to update the metadata in files (based on which operation you have chosen to perform), you have the option to Use Metadata from input file as source to template commands.
-When that option is checked, Color Factory will extract metadata from the channel's input file when encountering dynamic operators in the macro.
+When creating macros to update the metadata in files (based on which operation you have chosen to perform), you can select the Use Metadata from input file as source to Macro processing option.
+Color Factory extracts metadata from the channel's input file when encountering dynamic operators in the macro.